berezovskievgenisergeevich/oui-webapp/README.md

-state "The build in Jenkins is complete failed" as C_1 state "Launching the Allure Report" as D state "Sending a report to Slack" as D_1 state "Analysis of test results, creation ticket in Jira" as E state "Management" as M
+state "The build in Jenkins is complete failed" as C_1 state "Launching the Allure Report" as D state "Sending a report to Slack" as D_1 state "Analysis of test results / creatE ticket in Jira" as E state "Management" as M
 [*] --> A_0
 · --> M